aszx87410/huli-blog/source/_posts/en/dont-break-web-smooshgate-and-keygen.md

 Some people may be confused about the second point and wonder why MooTools, which is so old, couldn't just break.
 This is where the principle of "Don't break the web" comes in.

-This website, [Space Jam](https://www.spacejam.com/archive/spacejam/movie/jam.htm), has been running smoothly for 22 years because when developing new web standards, the principle of "Don't break the web" is always taken into account.

 If you think about it carefully, you may realize that there are no breaking changes in the web domain.
 The JS syntax you could use before is still available, with some new additions, rather than changing or removing old things.

 Because once a breaking change occurs, websites may suffer, with bugs or even complete breakdowns.
 In fact, many websites have not been maintained for years, but we should not let them break.
 If a new standard with breaking changes is established today, the users will be the ones who suffer.
 They will only know that the website is broken, but not why.